 North Dakota

-Monitoring: We record reports of occurrence when they are received.
+Monitoring: Document reports of occurrence when received

 Date of last sighting: 5/25/2016 in Benson County.

-Monitoring: We record reports of occurrence when they are received.
+Monitoring: Document reports of occurrence when received

 Date of last sighting: 5/25/2016 in Benson County.